1.0 - Introduction

 Steps to Upload Your IT BCDR Plan:

-2. Enter the Author's Name: Provide the name of the person who authored the plan.
+Enter the Author's Name: Provide the name of the person who authored the BCDR plan.

-3. List Approvers and Reviewers: Add the names of those who approved and reviewed the plan.
+List Approvers and Reviewers: Add the names of those who approved and reviewed the plan to ensure clear accountability.

-4. Set the Implementation Date: Select the date when the plan was put into action.
+Set the Implementation Date: Choose the date when the plan was first implemented or put into action.

-5. Complete the Upload: Click 'Upload' to finalize the process.
+Complete the Upload: Click 'Upload' to finalize the process and save the plan.

-Your IT BCDR plan will now appear in the Business Continuity & Disaster Recovery section of your Governance & Resilience module.
+Your IT BCDR plan will now be stored in the Business Continuity & Disaster Recovery section of your Governance & Resilience module, ensuring it’s easily accessible when needed.

 Note: Make sure to include a file or a link when uploading your plan—these serve as required sources of proof.